 Benefits of recycling

 - Reduce greenhouse gas emissions – By re-using our resources, it reduces the amount of pollution from factories needing to produce new materials.
-Little by little, this can have a significant impact on the long-term.
+Little by little, this can have a significant impact in the long term.

-- Keeping the Earth beautiful – Re-using items which can typically end up inside dumps is definitely a terrific way to help keep the environment clean.
-Can you imagine a future where the city is covered with landfill dump?
+- Keeping the Earth beautiful – Re-using items that can typically end up inside dumps is definitely a terrific way to help keep the environment clean.
+Can you imagine a future where the city is covered with landfill dumps?
 Not very pleasant is it?
 Recycling can help us avoid a bleak future and protect the environment through a more natural process of life.

 - Conserve natural resources – We are limited to a finite number of natural resources here on Earth.
 Once we run out of natural resources we must look for new ways to acquire resources beyond this planet.
 By using our waste in a creative way, we can minimise the number of natural resources we use to produce products every day.

-- Saves money – It is obvious that we should recycle things that will otherwise cost a lot to produce as new.
+- Saves money – Obviously, we should recycle things that will otherwise cost a lot to produce as new.
 Why should you spend more money on recycling for something that you could buy brand new for cheaper right?
 Luckily for us, we are able to recycle products at a lower cost than creating new products.
 It also reduces the need for the economy to spend money on planting more forests and mining for more metal ores.

 - Cash benefits – A promising technology has been announced just a few weeks ago that could lend more motivation for us to recycle plastic waste.
 More than 500 recycling containers are scattered across New South Wales to encourage families to exchange their plastic, metal and glass bottles for cash.
 For example, each plastic bottle can be exchanged for 10 cents.